bartr/dotfiles/README.md

 ### Usage

+- Click `User this template`
+  - Create a repo at yourName/dotfiles
-- Clone (do not fork) this repo to your public dotfiles repo
+  - Make sure the repo is public
 - The dotfiles are cloned to `/workspaces/.codespaces/.persistedshare/dotfiles/` when a `Codespace` is created
-  - Add this command to your install.sh to mount at `$HOME/dotfiles`
+  - This command in install.sh to mounts at `$HOME/dotfiles`
     - `ln -s /workspaces/.codespaces/.persistedshare/dotfiles $HOME/dotfiles`
   - You can keep the files updated using git pull
-  - You can update your `dotfiles` in `Codespace` and git push
+  - You can update your `dotfiles` in any `Codespace` and git push
-  - You can reference the files in other startup scripts like `.bashrc`
+  - You can reference the files in other startup scripts like `.zshrc`
 - `install.sh` adds `$HOME/dotfiles/bin` to the path
   - a great place to keep scripts / utils that you use all the time